Step 1: Declutter your Home for Life

 - Launder all the linens, rugs, window treatments.

 This time is to be spent DEEP CLEANING not routine cleaning.
-DO that another time.
+Do that another time.
 It helps me to start a timer and work from left to right.

-Depending on the room, this may be the last step.
-It can be time consuming, but don’t feel the pressure to clean perfectly.
+Deep cleaning can be time consuming, but don’t feel the pressure to clean perfectly.
 Set a timer for whatever time you do have and just see what you can get done.

 THURSDAY: Decorate